-- 1. Competitors may be required to undergo drug and alcohol testing on the morning of the race before the weather briefing. - 2.
-A competitor will be notified by a UKOPRA official and directed to the Medical Officer for testing. - 3.
-Any competitor who fails the zero-tolerance test will not be allowed to participate in the race.
+- 1. Competitors may be required to undergo a physical examination on the morning of the race before the weather briefing which may include drugs and alcohol testing. - 2.
+A competitor will be notified by a UKOPRA official and directed to the Medical Officer for the examination. - 3.
+Any impairments will exclude the competitor from racing.